John Stokes Bagshaw

-John Stokes Bagshaw (15 August 1808 – 1 January 1888) was a manufacturer of agricultural machinery in South Australia.
+John Stokes Bagshaw (15 August 1808 – 1 January 1888) was an inventor and manufacturer of agricultural machinery in 19th century South Australia.

 Career

-He was born in Chetwynd, Shropshire, the son of Edward (19 May 1776 – 4 February 1889) and Margaret Bagshaw.
+Bagshaw was born in Chetwynd, Shropshire, the son of Edward (19 May 1776 – 4 February 1889) and Margaret Bagshaw.
 He trained as a millwright, engineer and patternmaker and migrated to South Australia in 1838, arriving in the Eden at Port Adelaide in June 1837.
 He was involved in setting up flour mills at Noarlunga, Port Noarlunga and Encounter Bay.
 He set up a workshop in Elizabeth Street, Adelaide, making windmills.
-He invented a winnowing machine which met with some success.
 His first two sons, John Augustus and Thomas Henry joined the business.
 The business expanded into Crowther Street.

-In 1843 John Ridley commissioned him to build the prototype of his famous "stripper" reaping machine.
-His winnowing machines, corn crushers, chaff cutters and churns won prizes at the Royal Agricultural and Horticultural Show in 1867.
-He also built baggers, elevators and mill machinery at his "Pioneer" works.
+In addition to windmills, Bagshaw soon made horse ploughs, chaff cutters and corn crushers.
+In 1843 he won public recognition by building the world's first "stripper" harvesting machine for inventor John Ridley; it could strip 6 acre of wheat a day.
+He then designed and produced the first winnowing machine in Australia.
+It became one of his company's specialities: more than two hundred were produced.
+Machinery for flour mills, pumping and drilling was gradually added to his firm's output.
+He also built baggers, elevators and mill machinery at his factory, which bore the name "Pioneer Works".
+In 1870, the company changed its name correspondingly.

-His son John Augustus joined the business in 1852 and proved his father's equal in design and manufacture of farm machinery, taking out several patents, and taking control of the company.
+Bagshaw's son, John Augustus Bagshaw, joined the business in 1852 and proved his father's equal in design and manufacture of farm machinery, taking out several patents and taking control of the company.

 In 1893 the company demonstrated a greatly improved disk threshing header.

 In 1910 a fire in the Adelaide factory forced the implementation of a long-planned move to Victoria Street, Mile End between King Street and Hilton Road, once a wheat paddock.
-In 1911 Thomas H. Bagshaw's two sons Edward G. Bagshaw and Thomas Stokes Bagshaw, took over management of the company.
-In 1920, with the death of John A. Bagshaw, Vincent A. Zed (1885 – 15 August 1930), a longtime employee, was appointed governing director.
+In 1911 Thomas H. Bagshaw's two sons, Edward G. Bagshaw and Thomas Stokes Bagshaw, took over management of the company.
+With further expansion in its scope, the company manufactured wooden bodies of passenger cars for the South Australian Railways in 1919.
+In 1920, with the death of John A. Bagshaw, Vincent A. Zed (1885 – 15 August 1930), a long-time employee, was appointed governing director.
 In 1920 Bagshaws bought the Balaklava business of Illman and Sons.
-In 1924 the company was taken over by J. H. Horwood and Co.
+In 1924 the company was taken over by J.H.
+Horwood and Co.
 Ltd., and continued to operate as Horwood, Bagshaw Ltd.

 Interests

-He helped found the Ancient London Order of Oddfellows in Adelaide.
+Bagshaw helped to found the Ancient London Order of Oddfellows in Adelaide.

-He helped found Trinity Church, later named Holy Trinity Church, on North Terrace, Adelaide.
+He helped to found Trinity Church, later named Holy Trinity Church, on North Terrace, Adelaide.

 He was elected to the Adelaide Municipal Council in 1870 and served as councillor for six years.

 He was a member of the Royal Agricultural and Horticultural Society.